 Let’s find out.

 Paid media advertising is all about relevancy.
 The more relevant your messaging, the more likely your ads will get clicked.
 The more relevant your keywords, the more likely your ads will appear where they should.
-The more relevant your targeting, the more likely your ads will find the right people.
-Anything you can do to refine your messaging, hone your keywords, and focus your targeting will pay off big time.
+The more relevant your audience targeting, the more likely your ads will find the right people.
+Anything you can do to refine your messaging, hone your keywords, exclude negative audiences and focus your targeting will pay off big time.

 When it comes to audience targeting, this means that for every group of people you want to target, there’s a whole lot more that you don’t, which is exactly why every ad campaign should include negative audiences in some form or another.
 If your campaign doesn’t, then your ads are just wasting money.

-So make every click count with more relevant targeting.
+So make every click count with more relevant audience targeting.
 To help, here are seven audiences that should be excluded from your paid media campaigns today:

 - Current Customers (or Everyone Else)